Sulfur assimilation

 Sulfur assimilation is the process by which living organisms incorporate sulfur into their biological molecules.
-In plants, sulfate is absorbed by the roots and then be transported to the chloroplasts by the transipration stream where the sulfur are reduced to sulfide with the help of a series of enzymatic reactions.
+In plants, sulfate is absorbed by the roots and then transported to the chloroplasts by the transpiration stream where the sulfur are reduced to sulfide with the help of a series of enzymatic reactions.
 Furthermore, the reduced sulfur is incorporated into cysteine, an amino acid that is a precursor to many other sulfur-containing compounds.
 In animals, sulfur assimilation occurs primarily through the diet, as animals cannot produce sulfur-containing compounds directly.
 Sulfur is incorporated into amino acids such as cysteine and methionine, which are used to build proteins and other important molecules.
-Besides, With the rapid development of economy, the increase emission of sulfur results in environmental issues, such as acid rain and hydrogen sulfilde.

 Sulfate uptake by plants

-Sulfate is taken up by the roots that have high affinity.
+Sulfate uptake occurs in roots.
 The maximal sulfate uptake rate is generally already reached at sulfate levels of 0.1 mM and lower.
-The uptake of sulfate by the roots and its transport to the shoot is strictly controlled and it appears to be one of the primary regulatory sites of sulfur assimilation.
+The uptake of sulfate by the roots and its transport to the shoot appears to be one of the primary regulatory sites of sulfur assimilation.